fable-compiler/fable-compiler.github.io/docs/docs/communicate/fable-from-js.md

 layout: nacara-standard
 ---

-Sometimes, we'd like to use the power of Fable into our JavaScript apps.
+Sometimes, we'd like to use the power of Fable in our JavaScript apps.
 For instance, to create a new [js node in Node-RED](https://nodered.org/docs/creating-nodes/first-node) or call some handy F# code from our new Node.js serverless function or even call some powerful json parsing into our JavaScript app.

 It may allow you to play with Fable and add features, one at a time.
 So what does it take to call Fable from JavaScript?
 First you need to understand a bit how the generated JS code looks like so you can call it correctly.